 Product Design, Mobile UI, Brand Identity, Graphic Design, Web Design

-HAVEN is the result of a 13-week R&D product design graduate project at the Centre for Digital Media.
-It’s an in-room, press-and-play guided meditation system to help busy, stressed workers recharge.
+HAVEN is an in-room, press-and-play guided meditation system to help busy, stressed workers recharge.

 Agile Prototyping & Iterating

 To design and test our product, we had one-week sprints.
 We followed a scrum methodology — every sprint, we would prototype and test our Minimum Viable Product, and constantly iterate on the design based on user test feedback.

 Throughout this, we also additionally created user journey frameworks, prepared weekly presentation decks, presented to cohort members and industry, iterated on our brand identity, designed marketing materials, and developed the actual implementation and functionality of the app.
 To read about our process in more detail, check out our blog.

 We decided that as a team, we wanted our meditation app to be accessible, inclusive, and international.
 At the time, we were targeting stressed, corporate workers, but we eventually transitioned into stressed students.

 These were the brand values that we kept coming back to, when we were creating our designs.

 We also created a website landing page, to help people find out more about HAVEN.

 Here, I created a mock of our one-page landing page.
 This was a prototype, so it was a scrollable JPG image created for an iPad display for people to scroll, outside our meditation room.
 The purpose of the landing page was to educate and heighten awareness around HAVEN, so the content was mainly informative.